danhahn/html-css-class/contents/lessons/lesson-3/clear-fix.md

 ## Overflow

-Adding `overflow: hidden` or `overflow: auto` will a adjust the way the content is dissplayed.
+Adding `overflow: hidden` or `overflow: auto` will a adjust the way the content is displayed.
 This will force a height.

 	<style>
 		ul {